Bug Fix Functions of the form -x^y should now be parsed without errors.

 Bug Fix Fixed a bug that prevented the grid from displaying for certain settings of the viewing window

 This update comes later than I'd hoped, but it comes with some major improvements, many of which were requested by users.

-- I’ve made it easier to drag the captions, annotations, and labels exactly where you want them.
-You can now see an outline of the texts as you drag them to help with positioning.
-Also, GraphFree does a better job of retaining your changes to the texts' positions when you modify the graph.
+New Feature I’ts now easier to drag the captions, annotations, and labels exactly where you want them.
+You can see an outline of the texts as you drag them, and you can usually modify a graph without resetting the texts' positions.

-- You can now enter a much wider variety of special characters in captions, legends, and annotations.
-Instead of buttons letting you copy and paste a few selected characters, you can now enter HTML entities for a wide variety of special characters, including Greek letters, mathematical symbols, and arrows.
+New Feature You can now enter a much wider variety of special characters in captions, legends, and annotations.
+Instead of a small selection of buttons, you now use HTML entities instead, thus allowing a huge variety of special characters, including Greek letters, mathematical symbols, and arrows.
 More information is given in the “Special Characters in Text” section of this guide.

-- I fixed a bug in the Cartesian (Trig) grid type that would cause fractions that GraphFree didn't recognize to be displayed as the wrong fractions.
+Bug Fix In the Cartesian (Trig) grid type, fractions that GraphFree didn't recognize were displayed incorrectly.
 Fractions not recognized by GraphFree’s automatic trig labeling are now displayed as decimal approximations instead.